kobol11/MeanStack/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

+It is a MEAN stack capacity management web app.
+The app connects with a web API to display the employees of an organization and the available positions in the organization.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.